uhhJoyz/resspec/README.md

 decision to use the Typst CLI to implement this project, this application's runtime is almost entirely determined by file operations and Typst compilation and query times.
 As of the writing of this section, only $1.3\%$ of programruntime is spent performing calculations or doing operations.
+This information was gleaned using a mix of various timing tools and manual tooling using `Sys.time`.

 This could be resolved by using a server instance of Typst and communicating through their JSON RPC infrastructure, however this application is not highly